Sports Management Graduate Programs near Atlanta

 Each of these formats have their own benefits and class structures.
 Also, each may appeal to a different learning style.
 Therefore, you should check out a few schools to find the format that’s perfect for you.

 After earning your sports management graduate degree, there are a number of careers that you may pursue.
 These typically involve business careers specifically tailored to the sports industry.
-For instance, the jobs listed below, and their 2015 median annual salary, could be for any business, but after earning a sports management degree you may be able to perform these roles for a sports organization.
+For instance, the jobs listed below, and their 2015 median annual salary, could be for any business, but after earning a sports administration degree you may be able to perform these roles for a sports organization.

 Some students who earn a PhD choose to pursue a career as a postsecondary teacher.
 According the United States Bureau of Labor Statistics (BLS), the 2015 median annual salary for postsecondary teachers was $72,470.
 The BLS expects the number of postsecondary teachers to increase 13% during the ten years 2014 to 2024.